stratforms logo | very dark

 Summary

-• Exclusive Supply Agreement Secured – Authorised to distribute Tim Tam in China via JD.com
+• Supply Agreement Secured – Authorised to distribute Tim Tam in China via multiple major E-com channels.

 • Multi-Platform Rollout – Established & sold Tim Tam to across JD.com Direct, VIP.com, and TDI (Tmall Direct International)